yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 Input_{(1 \times d)} \cdot W\star_{(d \times \delta)} = Output_{(1 \times \delta)}
 $$

-The "query / key / value" terminology comes from an analogy to database lookups, though I personally don't find the analogy useful.
-In case you do, the idea is:
+The "query / key / value" terminology comes from an analogy to database lookups.
+I personally didn't find the analogy useful, but in case you do, the idea is:

 - $W_q$ ("query weights"): What am I looking for?
 - $W_k$ ("key weights"): What do I offer as context?